perfectprice/perfectprice-docs/data-formats/car_rental.md

     "properties": $event_specific_fields
 }
 ```

-#### 3.3 Event Specific Fields

-##### Variants vs. Options

-When a product is presented to users with properties that can take one or more than one among a variety of values,
-e.g. size 'Small' from a set of choices [ 'Small', 'Medium', 'Large' ], or color 'Red' among [ 'Blue', 'Green',
-'Purple', 'Red', 'White' ], etc., a particulr set of choices of those properties may result in changes in prices
-depending on the choice.
-For instance, a tea product may be sold in a 1oz tin can at $10.00 USD, or as a 20 sachet
-bags at $20.00 USD, or a T-shirt comes in different colors and sizes, while they all are sold at $15.00 USD.
-When a variation incurs change in price, each variation is called a __variant__, while if not, it is called an
-__option__.
-Distinguishing variants from options is important as our analysis is tightly coupled with prices.

-Following sections describe formats of varying event\_specific\_fields for different types of events, where
-definitions and examples are presented without common\_fields for simplicity of explanation.
-Certain non-required
-fields may be omitted if not available or applicable.

----

 ##### Product Detail Page View

 This event occurs when a user views a page that contains details about a single product, or a preview info of